josh-tf/graylog-mysql-importer/README.md

 - This script is provided as-is but I am happy to help if you run in to trouble, just open a new issue on Github
 - You may need to adjust the delay or run the process in batches (using ranges in the query) depending on the size of your dataset and other conditions
 - If a field has a blank or null value, GELF won't include it on the log entry however some fields are required (short_message, long_message, etc), if these are not provided then a fallback value is used
+- If you are importing a large amount of data and getting memory errors with node, you can try increase the heap size using `node --max-old-space-size=8192 index.js`